Introduction: Wireless Electricity Transmission Using AVRs for AVRs

 Step 1: Components You Need......

 1. insulated Copper Wire (called magnet wire in India). much enough to make 150 loops for Transmitter and 35 loops for the receiver (Around 45 Metres it was as I remember)

 2 .
 An AVR (I've Used Attiny2313 and have used Arduino IDE to Program that )

 4. Transistor TIP122.

-You can use TIP102 instead of the TIP122 and can increase the input current to 2 A To Get more output current at the reciever
+You can use TIP102 instead of TIP122 and can increase the input current to 2 A To Get more output current at the receiver

 5. Power Source For AVR.